gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 - Select the layer you want to reproject as an input layer.
 - Select the destination CRS as required (WGS UTM zone 48N in this case study).
-- In this case study, the spatial resolution of dataset is 0.00025 degree.
+- In this case study, the spatial resolution of the dataset is 0.00025 degrees.
-    1 degree= 111.11 km
+    1 degrees= 111.11 km
-    0.00025 degree=0.00025111.11*1000 m
+    0.00025 degrees=0.00025111.11*1000 m
-    0.00025 degree=27.75m
+    0.00025 degrees=27.75m
-    Therefore, output resolution is set as 25m is this case study and “nearest neighbourhood” is selected as resampling method.
+    Therefore, the output resolution is set as 25m in this case study, and “nearest neighbourhood” is selected as the resampling method.
-    You can also set output resolution as 30m or 27.75m but it should be same when to prepare driving factors datasets as well.
+    You can also set output resolution as 30m or 27.75m, but it should also be same when preparing driving factors datasets.
 - Define the output file path in Reprojected

 - Run the tool